wise-hub/go-gin-docker/README.md

 - Works with Oracle DB (might switch to any other easily)
 - Built on Gin Web Framework
 - Containerized with Docker
-- Basic logic for login authentication
 - LDAP authentication
+- Logged-in user authentication (token-based, offline and online validation)
 - Postman collection included

 ## Technologies Used
 - Go 1.19

-## Features
-List the ready features here:
-- LDAP Login
-- Logged-in user authentication (token-based, offline and online validation)
-- Common CRUD services

 ## Setup
 1. Install Go 1.19 and Docker